TimDumol/guard-copy/README.md

 ## License

-`guard-jade` is licensed under the Apache 2.0 license.
+`guard-copy2` is licensed under the Apache 2.0 license.
 Please refer to `LICENSE` for more details.